Flexible signal denoising via flexible empirical Bayes shrinkage: Results

-Chromatin immunoprecipitation sequencing (ChIP-seq) is used to measure transcription factor binding along the genome.
-After pre-processing (read mapping), the data consist of counts of sequencing reads mapping to each location in genome.
-These can be treated as arising from an inhomogeneous Poisson process, whose intensity at base $b$ is related to the strength of the binding of the transcription factor near $b$.
-Because binding tends to be quite localized, the intensity is low on average (the vast majority of counts are 0), but has a small number of intense ``peaks".
-Identifying these peaks can help discover regions where binding occurs, which is an important component of understanding gene regulation.
-Consequently there are many methods published for ``peak detection" in ChIP-Seq data \citep{Wilbanks2010Evaluation}.
-Our goal here is to briefly outline how Poisson SMASH could provide an alternative approach to the analysis of ChIP-seq data.
-The idea is simply to estimate the underlying intensity function, and then identify ``peaks" as regions where the estimated intensity exceeds some threshold.
+Chromatin immunoprecipitation sequencing (``ChIP-seq'') is a widely used technique to measure transcription factor binding along the genome \citep{chipseq}.
+After preprocessing steps, the data are counts of sequencing reads mapped to locations along the genome.
+These counts can be treated as arising from an inhomogeneous Poisson process whose intensity at site $b$ is related to the binding strength of the transcription factor near $b$ \citep{anders2010, marioni2008}.
+Binding tends to be localized---the vast majority of counts are expected to be zero, with a small number of strong ``peaks''.
+Identifying these peaks can help to identify regions where binding occurs, which is an important component to understanding gene regulation.
+Consequently, there are many methods for detecting ``peaks'' in ChIP-seq data \citep{Wilbanks2010Evaluation}.
+Our goal here is to briefly describe how \mysmash{} could provide an alternative approach to analyzing ChIP-seq data by first estimating the underlying intensity function.
+Once the intensity function has been estimated, ``peaks'' can be identified as regions where the estimated intensity function exceeds some predetermined threshold.

+To illustrate the approach, we applied \mysmash{} to a ChIP-seq data set collected as part of the ENCODE project \citep[``Encyclopedia of DNA Elements'';][]{encode}.
+The data are ChIP-seq read counts at $2^{17} \approx \mbox{131,000}$ locations (base-pair positions on chromosome 1).
+The signal is very sparse; over 98\% of the read counts (128,999 out of 131,072 base-pair positions) are zero.
+The \mysmash{} analysis consists of estimating the mean and variance of the underlying signal at these $2^{17}$ sites.
+For comparison, we also applied the Haar-Fisz method to these data (using the same settings used in Section~\ref{sec:poisson-data}).
+The \mysmash{} and HF methods each took about 5 minutes to run on these data (MacBook Pro, 3.5 GHz Intel i7 multicore CPU, R 3.4.3, no multithreaded external BLAS/LAPACK libraries).

-To illustrate, we applied SMASH to a small example ChIP-seq dataset.
-The resulting estimated intensity is shown in Figure \ref{fig:seq_peak_est}, overlaid on peaks called by the popular peak calling software MACS \citep{Zhang2008Modelbased}.
-The locations with the strongest SMASH intensity estimates corresponds to peaks found by MACS.
-However, the intensity estimate also suggests the presence of several additional weaker peaks not identified by MACS.
+The intensity functions, $\bm{\mu}$, estimated by \mysmash{} and the HF method are shown in Figure~\ref{fig:seq_peak}.
+These estimates (the orange and dark blue lines) are overlaid with the ChIP-seq peaks (red triangles) identified by a widely used peak-calling software, MACS \citep{Zhang2008Modelbased}.
+The locations with the strongest intensity estimates align closely with the peaks found by MACS.
+However, the HF method recovered fewer MACS peaks, and at a much reduced intensity.
+The \mysmash{} estimates also suggest the presence of several additional weaker peaks not identified by MACS.